It Takes Two: 25 Juicy Spanish Verbs That Are Linked with Prepositions

 What Is a Preposition?

 Prepositions are words that provide context to sentences to relay necessary information between speakers.
-In short, preposition are connectors that describe three elements:
+In short, prepositions are connectors that describe three elements:

 - Where events take place: en la fiesta (at the party)